mr-eggleton/web-lit-core/_articles/05-web-detective.md

 ::: notes
 [20 minutes]

 * Split learners into groups of 2 or 3.
-Explain that each group’s challenge is to examine the following seven sources for evidence that the Kraken, a 100- to 120-foot tentacled sea creature that attacks and sink ships, is real.
+Explain that each group’s challenge is to examine the following sources for evidence that the Kraken, a 100- to 120-foot tentacled sea creature that attacks and sink ships, is real.

 :::